The Fast and the Furious (2001 film): Critical response

-On Rotten Tomatoes, The Fast and the Furious has an approval rating of 54% based on 154 reviews, and an average rating of 5.40/10.
+On Rotten Tomatoes, the film has an approval rating of 55% based on 155 reviews, and an average rating of 5.40/10.
 The website's critical consensus reads: "Sleek and shiny on the surface, The Fast and the Furious recalls those cheesy teenage exploitation flicks of the 1950s."
 On Metacritic, the film has a weighted average score of 58 out of 100 based on 29 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Todd McCarthy of Variety called the film "a gritty and gratifying cheap thrill, Rob Cohen's high-octane hot-car meller is a true rarity these days, a really good exploitationer, the sort of thing that would rule at drive-ins if they still existed."
 Kevin Thomas of the Los Angeles Times called it "an action picture that's surprising in the complexity of its key characters and portents of tragedy."
 Vin Diesel's portrayal of Dominic Torretto won praise, with Reece Pendleton of the Chicago Reader writing that "Diesel carries the movie with his unsettling mix of Zen-like tranquillity and barely controlled rage."
 Future franchise director Louis Leterrier and star Jason Statham went to watch the film in Paris in 2001 while on a break from filming The Transporter (2002), and praised it.

 Other reviews were more mixed.
 Susan Wloszczyna of USA Today gave the film 21/2 out of 4 stars, saying that Cohen "at least knows how to keep matters moving and the action sequences exciting."
 Owen Gleiberman of Entertainment Weekly gave the film a C, saying it "works hard to be exciting, but the movie scarcely lives up to its title."
+Elvis Mitchell of The New York Times stated "such a drag that it ends up doing something hard to imagine: it makes you long for the soulless professionalism of a Jerry Bruckheimer movie."
 Rita Kempley of The Washington Post gave the film a scathing review, calling it "Rebel Without a Cause without a cause.
 The Young and the Restless with gas fumes.
 The Quick and the Dead with skid marks."
 Paul Clinton of CNN wrote that Cohen "created a high-octane, rubber-burning extravaganza" but he criticized the film for "plot holes you could drive the proverbial truck through" and an "idiotic" ending.

 Accolades

+Sequel

+The film shattered box office expectations and a sequel, 2 Fast 2 Furious, was green-lit immediately.
+Diesel and Cohen declined to return for the sequel, opting to develop the film XXX (2002), which starred Diesel in the lead role.
+To account for these changes, Universal commissioned the writers to create a standalone sequel with Walker in the lead and brought in John Singleton as the new director.